OSAGE | The senior trio on the Osage girls’ basketball team has a name.

 The three seniors play key roles on the team, and their chemistry is what drives their success.

-“Brenna, she goes to the basket, drives to the basket, super athletic, excellent defensively, our best defensive player,” head coach Chad Erickson said.
+“Brenna, she goes to the basket, drives to the basket, super athletic, excellent defensively, our best defensive player.”
+Head coach Chad Erickson said.

-Jacobs forced a team-high of 93 turnovers, including 47 steals.
-She also managed the second-most rebounds with 111.
-Jacobs’ style is as described — the type to score points from driving to the basket.
+Jacobs forced a team-high of 93 turnovers, including 47 steals, she also managed the second-most rebounds with 111.
+Jacobs’ style is as described—the type to score points from driving to the basket.
 She was the second highest scorer on the team with a 43.4 field goal percentage, averaging 9.7 points per game.

-While Jacobs laughs and jokes, “I’m just an extra.
-I just do whatever,” Johnson is quick to state just how big of a role Jacobs has on and off the court.
+While Jacobs laughs and jokes, “I’m just an extra, I just do whatever.”
+Johnson is quick to state just how big of a role Jacobs has on and off the court.

-“No you’re not; you’re a guard,” Johnson says, turning to Brenna.
+“No you’re not, you’re a guard,” Johnson says, turning to Brenna.
 “Brenna just holds our team together.”

 And after a week of waiting for state volleyball’s completion, Johnson couldn’t wait for Jacobs and the rest of the volleyball team to get back.

 “Madi is our big girl,” Erickson said.
-“She plays inside a lot, (and) she does a nice job scoring inside.”
+“She plays inside a lot, she does a nice job scoring inside.”

-Johnson held a team high of 115 rebounds last season.
-She was the third-best scorer, adding 8.5 points per game.
+Johnson held a team high of 115 rebounds last season, she was the third-best scorer, adding 8.5 points per game.
 Johnson is also a more vocal leader, whereas Schwarting leads by example.

 “Then Gabby is our shooter,” Erickson said.
-“Gabby will play off Brenna, and if she’s open, Brenna does a nice job of getting her the ball.”
+“Gabby will play off Brenna and if she’s open Brenna does a nice job of getting her the ball.”

 Schwarting was the top scorer on last year’s team, averaging 10.6 points per game.
-But it’s the fact that she made a team-high of 36 3-pointers that poses an extra threat to other teams, she has the ability to run up the score.
+But it’s the fact that she made a team-high of 36 three-pointers that poses an extra threat to other teams, she has the ability to run up the score.
 And she’s determined to add more, working hard in the offseason to perfect her shooting.